 Start with the Realtime report (Reporting > Realtime) to view live traffic data and verify that GA is set up correctly.

 The problem(s) with GA

 There are so many features and options, and GA4 produces radically different reports to the ones we’ve been used to for the past 5-10 years.
 Our survey of analytics professionals revealed that 1 in 5 people found tools like Google Analytics to be overwhelming (and that was before GA4).

 2) It doesn’t tell you why users behave as they do: for example, you might learn that a landing page has low engagement from GA data, but you can only guess what’s causing it.
-That’s why you need to pair GA with behavior analytics—to complete the picture and find out how users are really experiencing your site.
+That’s why you need to pair GA with user behavior analytics—to complete the picture and find out how users are really experiencing your site.

 How to track user activity with behavior analytics

 Behavior analytics is the process of tracking and analyzing quantitative and qualitative user data to identify how people interact with your website or product, and why.

 Behavior analytics tools give context to the insights you get from GA by allowing you to monitor user behavior on the page directly.
 Using them together gives you a clearer understanding of how users experience a page so you can fix issues, optimize UX, and improve conversion rates.

-Getting set up with a behavior analytics tool is just like GA: sign up, add a tracking code, and view reports.
+Getting set up with a SaaS behavior analytics tool is just like GA: sign up, add a tracking code, and view reports.
 Here’s how to get started with the two most popular behavior analytics tools: heatmaps and session recordings.

 Track where users click and scroll with heatmaps

 The easiest way to track and visualize where users click, tap, and scroll is to use heatmaps.

 Website heatmaps are visual representations of the most popular (red) and unpopular (blue) elements on a page, giving you an at-a-glance understanding of what people look at and ignore, which helps you identify patterns and optimize for increased engagement.